nevinera/pathfinder-builds/gestalt/ward-master/plans.md

 * Level 12: Viscious Stomp
   - (Mags 5)

-### Playtest
-* Pick up a level of Harbringer for the +INT/2 to attack, 10' speed bonus
-* Use trait to get Mithral?

 ### Playbook

 We want to be a very effective tank, be able to deal lots of damage, add some occasional utility,